Mipke/pyramid/README.md

 # Pyramid
 [![npm version](https://badge.fury.io/js/%40mipke%2Fpyramid.svg)](https://badge.fury.io/js/%40mipke%2Fpyramid)

->A library of reusable base-layer React components that aim to make laying out pages easier and to eliminate repetitive
+>A library of base-layer React components that aim to make laying out pages easier and to eliminate repetitive
 >css styling whose only purpose is to layout items on a screen

 ## Motivation